Kathryn Lamoreux is a college composition instructor. She loves to read and has always been fascinated by the fabulous diversity of names.

 - Saffron: Not just a kitchen spice, Saffron is the name of a character on the British T.V. show Absolutely Fabulous.
 The name was also chosen by Duran Duran singer Simon Le Bon for his daughter.

-- Sunny: The cheerful name chosen by Adam Sandler for his daughter Sunny Madeline and by Lemony Snicket for his character Sunny Baudelaire, the baby of the family depicted in A Series of Unfortunate Events.
+- Sunny: The cheerful name was chosen by Adam Sandler for his daughter Sunny Madeline and by Lemony Snicket for his character Sunny Baudelaire, the baby of the family depicted in A Series of Unfortunate Events.

 - Xanthe: Sometimes used as a name for the goddess Demeter, this Greek name, pronounced "ZAN-thee," literally means "golden or yellow."
 Variations include Xantha, Zanthe, Xanthia, and Xanthipe.
 Perhaps fittingly, since the name sounds a little sci-fi, one of the most prominent uses of the name Xanthe (sans the "e") is in fantasy writer Piers Anthony's Xanth novels.
 Another Xanthe-related name can be found in the character Xanthippe Voorhies in The Unbreakable Kimmy Schmidt.